nobel2040ne/THE-Grid/README.md

 # <img src="assets/favicon.ico" alt="Weekly Rhythm icon" width="24" /> THE Grid

-Weekly Rhythm is a local-first weekly routine planner for repeating personal schedules.
+THE Grid is a local-first weekly routine planner for repeating personal schedules.
 It is a static browser app built with plain `HTML`, `CSS`, and `JavaScript`.

 The app stores schedules in browser `localStorage`; there is no account system, backend, or build step.